 Mature skin tends to be more susceptible to damage as the skin is thinner and drier as you age.
 Sunscreen helps ageing skin by protecting it from damaging UV rays.
 Be sure to consider moisturizers that carry a minimum SPF 30 for everyday use.
 Sun protection is essential as you get older, so seek protective clothing options such as lightweight long sleeved shirts and pants, a wide-brimmed summer hat and sunglasses to protect your skin from UV rays that may cause dark spots and fine lines.
 Apply sunscreen everyday as part of your skincare routine, and not only when you are searching for some fun in the sun – your skin will gladly thank you.
-Try Babo Botanicals – Sheer Zinc Continuous Spray Sunscreen SPF 3, it is perfect for the whole family protecting you against damaging UVA and UVB rays while providing 80 minutes of water and sweat resistance.
+Try any of our products from OLITA … perfect for the whole family protecting you against damaging UVA and UVB rays.

 3. Eat a Healthy and Well Balanced Diet